-With classrooms and school districts grappling with what school will look like for the 2020-2021 school year, it’s likely that a combination of in-person and virtual classes will span the country.
+With classrooms and school districts grappling with what school will look like for the 2020-2021 school year, a combination of in-person and virtual classes will likely span the country.
 Yet no matter how educators pivot, when creating a new normal, the one thing that should remain constant is reading aloud inside the classroom or at home.

 What makes a good read-aloud book?
 Humor often plays a key element, especially for elementary students, as do pacing and dialogue.
-Truthfully, though, your love or your child’s (or students’) love of the book should be the shining feature of a good read-aloud, as that enthusiasm will radiate during your reading session.
+Truthfully, though, your love or students’ love of the book should be the shining feature of a good read-aloud, as that enthusiasm will radiate during your reading session.

 Below are some fantastic read-aloud books for the classroom.
 These books are recommended for young kids, including preschoolers, kindergarteners, and first grade.
 If you’re asked to be a mystery reader in your child’s class, these work well for that too!